An Automotive electrician needs:

 To become an automotive electrician, you usually have to complete an apprenticeship.
 The automotive electrician apprenticeship usually takes 48 months to complete and is available as a school-based apprenticeship.

 To work as an automotive electrician in Western Australia, you will need to acquire a Motor Vehicle Repairer's Certificate, or work under the supervision of someone who holds a current certificate.
-The certificate is available from the Commissioner of Consumer Protection at the Department of Commerce Western Australia.
+The certificate is available from the Commissioner of Consumer Protection at the Department of Mines, Industry Regulation and Safety.
 A National Police Certificate is required to gain a Motor Vehicle Repairer's Certificate.

 Apprenticeships and traineeships